 This is the same with marble or tiled floors, remember it is just for the winter, but make sure they are of the non-slip variety for obvious reasons.

-TIP FOUR: Attend to any problems with your walls.
+Attend to any problems with your walls.

 Your exterior walls are something that really need to be in good shape, especially before winter time, and it is something that is often overlooked and conveniently forgotten about in the dark winter evenings but you SHOULD pay attention to them.